wp-plugins/enhancing-css/readme.txt

 == Frequently Asked Questions ==

-= This Stylesheet is physical file? =
+= This Stylesheet is physical file ? =
 No. This Stylesheet output through WordPress rewrite API.

-= Stylesheet path? =
+= Where is URL for External Stylesheet ? =
 Example: http://your_site_url/EnhancingCSS.css

-= Can I add Stylesheey to Visual Edtor? =
+= Can I add Stylesheet to Visual Edtor ? =
 Yes.
 You can select that on 'Appearance' -> 'Enhancing CSS'

-= Capabilities? =
+= What are Capabilities ? =
 edit_theme_options

 == Screenshots ==

-1. screenshot-1.png
+1. screenshot.png
-2. screenshot-2.png

 == Changelog ==